-How can poverty affect children?
+How can poverty affect children and young people?

-Poverty can affect children by:
+Poverty can affect children and young people by:

-- Increasing family pressures and tensions.
+- increasing family pressures and tensions

-- Affecting belief in what they can achieve in life, how they view themselves and how others view them (stigma and bullying).
+- affecting belief in what they can achieve in life, how they view themselves and how others view them (stigma and bullying).

 - Strong leadership supporting a cohesive ‘poverty aware’ staff team.